overlord-supreme/checkers/docs/design/5-data-model.md

 | Output      | Void                                                         |
 | Description | Loads the state of the player's current profile into memory. |

-### 5.3 XMLProfileStore
+### 5.3 JSONProfileStore

-`XMLProfileStore` is an implementation of `IProfileStore` that stores the player's profile in an XML file.
+`JSONProfileStore` is an implementation of `IProfileStore` that stores the player's profile in a JSON file.

 #### 5.3.1 Attributes